GabrielBortolote/open_weather_integration/README.md

 - **Django**: a robust Python web framework, it provides tools for testing, routing, db communication and much more;
 - **Celery**: a service to run asynchronous tasks, acting besides Django, I chose to use just one queue, one worker and keep only one concurrency processor, the tasks are going to be executed one by one;
-- **MySQL**: for storage, this database service is commonly used in simple and small applications, it can be easily integrated with django.
+- **MySQL**: is used for storage, as it is commonly employed in simple and small applications.

 ## Using the application

-After following the set-up guide, with the docker containers running, the main service is going to be accessible on port 8000 and it's possible to send requests to it.
+After setting up the environment, with the Docker containers running, the main service is accessible on port 8000 and it's possible to send requests to it.
 First you need to send the POST request, with the user_id inside the parameters, this id must be unique:

 ```bash
 curl -X POST -d "user_id=123456789" localhost:8000